 Hello, and welcome to another episode of Weekly Wisdom with me, Bartosz Góralewicz.
 Today I want to explain and briefly touch on how the concept of real user metrics and the way we measure performance change in 2019 and beyond.

-Real user metrics are basically the opposite of the load time and how we measured that for years in the SEO and web performance community.
+Real user metrics are basically the opposite of the page load time and how we measured that for years in the SEO and web performance community.
 If we compare the page load, like load time from, for example, GTmetrix, it doesn't really reflect a real user experience anymore.

 The Problem with Synthetic Metrics